Timeline

 From the early universe to human history.

 A compressed timeline connecting cosmology, Earth history, biological evolution, human evolution, culture, science, technology, and possible futures.
 Cosmic events should be treated as scientifically grounded but still revisable where frontier cosmology is involved.
 Human historical events are partly simplified and will later be expanded with stronger archaeological and anthropological sources.
+Click or tap each card to unfold a longer explanatory note where available.

 Source note